“As every cat owner knows, nobody owns a cat” ~Ellen Perry Berkeley

 - The Romans respected the vermin-catching abilities of the domestic cat, but also saw them as exotic pets and sacred animals.
 They associated the cat with liberty and divinity and so the cat was the only animal allowed to walk freely around their temples.
 Libertas (the goddess of liberty) was often depicted with a cat at her feet

 - Fisherman’s wives kept black cats while their husbands went away to sea.
 They believed that the black cats would prevent danger from occurring to their husbands.
 These black cats were considered so valuable that they were often stolen.

 The cat, it is well to remember, remains the friend of man because it pleases him to do so and not because he must. ~Carl Van Vechten

 Since cats are known for bringing laughter into the home, World Cat Day wouldn’t be complete without some humorous feline facts.
-To help educate us about our furry feline friends, the way that no one but The Oatmeal Comic can, check out these 17 Things Worth Knowing About Your Cat!
+To help educate us about our furry feline friends in a comical way, check out these humorous 17 Things Worth Knowing About Your Cat.

 But if you really want to get to know cats of all shapes, sizes, and species, check out our Feline Resources and Support pages HERE.

 “O sacred cat!
 Your mouth is the mouth of the god Atum, the lord of life who has saved you from all taint.” ~ 4th Century B.C.
 Song of Praise from Egypt